Eltee/eltee.github.io/content/misc/page-backlog.md

 This backlog corresponds to everything found [here](https://howlongtobeat.com/user/Eltee78641/games/completed/1) that isn't already posted on here.
 The following list is what remains to be posted:

+- The Legend of Zelda: Majora's Mask 3D
+- Donkey Kong Country
 - Decarnation
 - Mega Man X2
 - Paper Mario: The Thousand-Year Door Remaster